Frequently Asked Questions

 Is the visit confidential?

-The Student Health Center strictly adheres to the Health Insurance Portability and Accountability Act (HIPAA) guidelines and regards all medical information to be highly confidential.
-Students can rest assured their permission will be obtained before any health information is given to anyone not directly connected to their medical care.
+The Student Health Center strictly adheres to the Health Insurance Portability and Accountability Act (HIPAA) guidelines and regards all medical information as highly confidential.
+Students can rest assured that their permission will be obtained before any health information is shared with anyone not directly involved in their medical care.
 This applies to parents and University officials.
 Exceptions required by law include reporting certain communicable diseases, threats of suicide or homicide, or suspected abuse of children or elderly persons.